oliwerrrr/Web-Base-Development-Oliwer-figura/comparison_2021_2023/comparison_report.md

-# Porównanie wyników analizy ruchu internetowego 2021 vs 2023
+# Internet Traffic Analysis Comparison: 2021 vs 2023

-## Główne zmiany w wydajności
+## Major Performance Changes

-### Prędkość pobierania (Download)
+### Download Speed
 - 2021: 12.36 MB/s
 - 2023: 31.00 MB/s
-- Zmiana: +150.77%
+- Change: +150.77%

-### Prędkość wysyłania (Upload)
+### Upload Speed
 - 2021: 2.94 MB/s
 - 2023: 9.78 MB/s
-- Zmiana: +232.81%
+- Change: +232.81%

-### Stosunek prędkości pobierania do wysyłania
+### Download to Upload Speed Ratio
 - 2021: 4.21
 - 2023: 3.17
-- Zmiana: -24.70%
+- Change: -24.70%

-### Wpływ opóźnienia na prędkość pobierania
+### Latency Impact on Download Speed
-- 2021: korelacja -0.1794
+- 2021: correlation -0.1794
-- 2023: korelacja -0.3354
+- 2023: correlation -0.3354
-- Zmiana w sile korelacji: +86.96%
+- Change in correlation strength: +86.96%

-## Wnioski
+## Conclusions

-- **Znacząca poprawa prędkości pobierania** - wartość wzrosła o ponad 50% względem roku 2021
+- **Significant improvement in download speed** - value increased by more than 50% compared to 2021
-- **Znacząca poprawa prędkości wysyłania** - wartość wzrosła o ponad 50% względem roku 2021
+- **Significant improvement in upload speed** - value increased by more than 50% compared to 2021
-- **Silniejszy wpływ opóźnienia sieci** na prędkość pobierania w roku 2023
+- **Stronger impact of network latency** on download speed in 2023
-- **Mniejsza dysproporcja** między prędkością pobierania i wysyłania w roku 2023
+- **Lower disparity** between download and upload speeds in 2023